 Best Conference Papers, Best Student Papers, and Best Demos will be awarded.
 Additionally, a number of selected BioRob papers will be invited to submit extended versions to the IEEE Transactions on Medical Robotics and Bionics (T-MRB), where they will undergo a separate review process.

 Please submit papers via the customary PaperPlaza process, follow the format guidelines, and use the templates available in LaTex and MS Word.
 Contributed papers should be six pages in length, with up to two extra pages at the cost of $185 per extra page.
 All papers are reviewed using a single-blind review process: authors declare their names and affiliations in the manuscript for the reviewers to see, but reviewers do not know each other’s identities, nor do the authors receive information about who has reviewed their manuscript.

-Further details will be posted here once the review process is underway.
 A PDF version of this CFP is also available for download.